thoughtbot/superglue/props_template/README.md

 ## API

 ### json.set! or json.<your key here>
 Defines the attribute or stucture.
-All keys are automatically camelized.
+All keys are automatically camelized lower.

 ```ruby
 json.set! :author_details, {..options...} do